Santa Clara DUI Accident Victim Lawyers

 - Loss of consortium

 If a DUI incident leads to the loss of a loved one, you can still pursue a claim against the negligent parties.
-Our wrongful death attorneys will help you through the process of getting compensated.
-Under California laws, the surviving family members are entitled to:
+Our wrongful death attorneys will help you through the process of seeking compensation.
+Under California laws, the surviving family members may seek damages for:

 - Medical bills of the deceased after the accident and before their death

-- Loss of financial support from the killed victim
+- Loss of financial support from the victim

 - Funeral and burial costs